AHRQ Publishing and Communications Guidelines

 - Technical guidance on Section 508 by the U.S. Access Board:

 Biff LeVee, 301-427-1897, email@example.com.

 Keep the following accessibility requirements in mind:

 Content must be readable by screen readers (which read text aloud) or Braille readers.
-That is ensured by following the standards for Section 508.
 For people with low vision or color blindness, contrast must be sufficient.
 Ensure that any information conveyed with color is conveyed equally well when color is not available.
 Asterisks or some other textual cues can be used in addition to the color to convey information.

-Links and hot spots should be large enough so someone with limited fine muscle control can click the link.
+Links and hot spots should be large enough so someone with limited fine muscle control or mobility and vision impairments can click the link.

-Synchronized captioning or transcripts for multimedia files should be provided.
+Synchronized captioning or transcripts for multimedia files must be provided in different circumstances.
 For example, if multimedia objects with sound are embedded in PDF documents, both the deaf and the deaf-blind are excluded if there is no transcript.
 In addition, synchronized captions for video must be supplied because people who are deaf need synchronized captions if the video does not make sense when the sound is turned off.

 Web Development Features